xmarre/ComfyUI-NAG/README.md

 ## News

+2025-06-30: Fix a major bug that affects `Flux`, `Flux Kontext` and `Chroma`.
+Please update your NAG node!

 2025-06-29: Add compile model support.
 You can now use compile model nodes like `TorchCompileModel` to speed up NAG sampling!

 2025-06-28: `Flux Kontext` is now supported.
 Check out the [workflow](https://github.com/ChenDarYen/ComfyUI-NAG/blob/main/workflows/NAG-Flux-Kontext-Dev-ComfyUI-Workflow.json)!